-There is no way to secure the flaps during your procedure, so doctors will advise you not to rub or irritate your eye during the healing process.
+There is no way to secure the flaps during your procedure, so doctors advise you not to rub or irritate your eye during the healing process.
 In addition, the flap is very flimsy, and any pressure could cause it to dethatch.

 - You might need LASIK again.

 LASIK eye surgery can be expensive to correct your sight, but it is worth it.
-It can be a life-changing treatment for many people who want to get rid of their glasses or contact lenses.
+It can be a life-changing treatment for many who want to get rid of their glasses or contact lenses.
 However, when looking for good deals, always beware of prices that seem too good to be true.